Cross-Border Remote Work FAQs Norway

 B. Is there risk of 'permanent establishment' consequences for the foreign company by virtue of the remote worker’s activities?
 If so, what are the main factors determining the exposure.

-If a company or self-employed person resides in a country with which Norway has entered into a tax treaty, the condition for tax liability in Norway is that the business income originates from business activity that is carried on through a permanent establishment in Norway.
+When a company or self-employed person resides in a country with which Norway has entered into a tax treaty, the condition for tax liability in Norway is that the business income arise from business activities conducted through a permanent establishment in Norway.

-A ‘permanent establishment’ means that the company or self-employed person has a fixed place of business through which they run the business all or some of the time.
+A ‘permanent establishment’ refers to a fixed place of business where a company or self-employed individual runs the business all or some of the time.
 The business must also have been operating for a sufficient period of time.

 Examples of permanent establishments are: